ckv1110/FE_migraiton_analysis_system/README.md

 # Finite Element Migration Analysis System
 Tumoursphere migraitory boundaries (TMB) are mapped out using U-Net machine learning segmentation, and its migration is modelled and quantitatively analysed using finite element (FE) methods.

-# THE WORKING PC I USED TO RUN THIS SYSTEM:
+# THE WORKING PC USED TO RUN THIS SYSTEM:
 - AMD R7 3800x CPU
 - 16GB 3200MHz RAM
 - RTX 2080 GPU